Pabau GO app

 Practice Online bookings, digital intake forms, treatment notes, payments, receipts & invoices, custom calendar, waiting list £30/month

-Practice Pro Everything in Practice + 100 SMS/month, automated Google reviews, re-booking invites, branded SMS, promo codes, growth dashboard £59/month
+Practice Pro Everything in Practice + 100 SMS/month, automated Google reviews, re-booking invites, branded SMS, promo codes, growth dashboard £50/month

-Additional users can be added for £10/month each, and SMS is charged at 6p per message on the Practice plan.
+Extra users cost £10/month each, and SMS is charged at 6p per message on the Practice plan.

 Crossuite